-Voting starts in Tunisian presidential election
+Tunisians vote in competitive presidential election

 Elections for the parliament will be held on October 6.

-Reporting By Tarek Amara and Angus McDowall; Editing by Elaine Hardcastle
+Reporting By Tarek Amara; Writing by Angus McDowall; Editing by Elaine Hardcastle